saurabhnative/knnrecommendationpythonapp/frontendwebsite/README.md

 ### `npm run build` fails to minify

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

+After you finish building the website you can host it on heroku or any other website using python flask server file in this repo.